Varun8849/Tomato-Leaf-Nutritional-Deficiency-Detection/README.md

-# Layer-wise Analysis of Data Augmentation for Tomato Nutritional Deficiency Detection
+# Layer-wise Analysis of Data Augmentation for Tomato Disease Detection

 This repository contains the code and results for a research paper on analyzing the impact of different data augmentation strategies on a YOLOv8 model for tomato disease detection.
 The experiments are conducted on a custom tomato dataset with various augmentations applied in a layer-wise manner.